 Reddit User Gets Criticized For Complaining About Constantly Barking Dog

-One of the most important things to keep in mind when deciding whether or not you should adopt a pet is that you shouldn't adopt one if you don't live in the right conditions because it's not fair for the pet to have to live like that.
+One of the most important things to keep in mind when deciding whether or not to adopt a pet is that you shouldn't adopt one if you don't live in the right conditions, as it's unfair for the pet to have to live like that.

-A lot of people want to have pets but you have to remember that owning a pet isn't easy in any way and, unfortunately, not everyone is in a position where they can own a pet, especially a dog since they're not easy to take care of and they can also get loud and upset other people.
+A lot of people want to have pets, but you must remember that owning a pet isn't easy in any way.
+Unfortunately, not everyone is in a position to own a pet, especially a dog, since they're not easy to take care of and can also disturb other people with their noise.

-Owning a dog can be hard even for people who live in houses or flats, so it's hard to imagine that someone would think it's a good idea to own a dog in a student dormitory.
+Owning a dog can be challenging even for those who live in houses or apartments, so it's hard to imagine that someone would think it's a good idea to own a dog in a student dormitory.

-Forcing a dog to live in a small space with owners who are usually away because of classes or other responsibilities is not fair for the dog or the people who live in that dorm.
+Forcing a dog to live in a small space with owners who are often away due to classes or other responsibilities is unfair to both the dog and the people living in that dorm.

-This is the issue that this Redditor has been facing for the past months because the girl in the room across the hall from his room owns a dog who's been barking all day because he's all alone in a tiny room.
-OP is convinced that it's not a service animal since he believes that a service dog wouldn't act like that.
+This is the issue that this Redditor has been facing for the past few months because the girl in the room across the hall from his room owns a dog that has been barking all day due to being left alone in a tiny room.
+OP is convinced that it's not a service animal, as he believes a service dog wouldn't behave like that.

-OP decided to complain in a group chat that had all the students who lived on that floor in it, and one of the dog owner's friends reached out to him and told him to stop complaining all the time and that he was hurting the dog owner's feelings with his messages in the group chat.
+OP decided to voice his concerns in a group chat that included all the students living on that floor, and one of the dog owner's friends reached out to him, telling him to stop complaining all the time and that he was hurting the dog owner's feelings with his messages in the group chat.

-The only reason he thinks he might be in the wrong is that the dog is old and senile, but at the same time, no one forced the girl to bring it into the dorm since he's convinced that it's not a service dog.
+The only reason he thinks he might be in the wrong is that the dog is old and senile, but at the same time, no one forced the girl to bring it into the dorm, as he's convinced that it's not a service dog.

-He shared this story on Reddit in an attempt to figure out if he was in the wrong, and the people of Reddit helped him out as they usually do.
+He shared this story on Reddit in an attempt to determine if he was in the wrong, and the people of Reddit helped him out, as they usually do.

-They have a group chat for the entire floor and OP used it to complain when the dog was barking during quiet hours, and the responses weren't helpful
+They have a group chat for the entire floor, and OP used it to complain when the dog was barking during quiet hours; the responses weren't helpful

-After one of OP's complaints, the dog owner's friend reached out to her to tell that she needs to stop complaining all the time
+After one of OP's complaints, the dog owner's friend reached out to her to tell her to stop complaining all the time

 Understanding the Impact of Noise on Mental Health